aldrinbaroi/kubernetes-setup/README.md

           KADMIN_USER         Admin user's login ID
           KADMIN_PASSWORD     Admin user's login password

+          Notes:
-          Note: Values for KMASTER_NODE & KSLAVE_NODES must is in valid JSON format.
+          1) Values for KMASTER_NODE & KSLAVE_NODES must be in valid JSON format.
-          Note: Admin user will be created if the user doesn't exists.
+          2) Admin user will be created if the user doesn't exists.
+          3) Before running slave node setup, copy the "kslave-cluster-join-command" file from the master node.